eProsima/AML-IP/amlip_docs/rst/demo/tensor_inference.rst

 Prerequisites
 =============

-First of all, check that :code:`amlip_demo_nodes` sub-package is correctly installed.
+First of all, check that :code:`amlip_tensorflow_inference_demo` sub-package is correctly installed.
 If it is not, please refer to :ref:`developer_manual_installation_sources_linux_colcon_demos`.